Heating and hot water are two essentials of modern-day living, and both depend on a reliable central heating system.

 Despite these concerns, the straightforward and compact design of a combi boiler makes them good for most homes.
 It also means installation should be quicker than with other types of central heating system.
 Because water is fed directly from the mains, it will provide a good level of pressure without the need for a separate pump.

 This type of boiler may also be known as an ‘open-vent’, ‘regular’ or ‘heat-only’ boiler.
 Due to the need for both a hot water cylinder and a feed & expansion tank, this type of central heating system is more appropriate for a larger home.
 With a large store of warm water available, multiple taps can be supplied without any noticeable effect to residents.
-However, this does mean that your hot water supply is limited.
+However, this does mean that your hot water supply is limited, ask your mechanical contractor for more details.
 If this runs out, you’ll have to wait for more to be heated.

 In these types of boiler, water is heated and sent to your radiators as well as stored in the hot water cylinder.
 This is fed by the feed & expansion tank, which is found above the highest radiator in the house.
 This tank is supplied by the mains and allows the movement of water both down into the heating system and back up out of it.
 This is necessary as the heating of water causes it to expand and will push water back into the tank.
 Supply in this system requires a pump to provide enough pressure to reach all areas of your home.
 Overall, this is the most costly and complicated type of system to install and maintain and could benefit from boiler insurance.

 System boilers work in a similar way to regular heating systems.
 The difference is that many of the major components (like the expansion vessel and pump) are actually built into the boiler.
 This is a more modern system than a regular boiler and is contributing to the decrease in homes using that type.